 I know what you’re thinking, “I wanna go to Paris too, but it’s soo expensive.”
 Well, I am here to tell you that it is not, and does not have to be expensive.
 It is completely possible to travel on a budget and still get a taste of luxury.

-Flights to Paris, France
+How to Find Cheap Flights to Paris, France

-The main question I have been getting is how much was the flight and I’m excited to say it was only $400 (instead of the usual $1300) with Delta Airlines.
+The main question I have been getting is how much was the flight to Paris and I’m excited to say it was only $400 (instead of the usual $1300) with Delta Airlines.
 How?
 Delta had a huge sale to Europe a couple months ago and Paris was one of the cities included in the sale, so when I saw it listed for 1/3 of the price it usually is I booked it immediately.
 Tip: Subscribe to email lists of airlines near you that way you’ll know when there’s a sale going on.

-How to Find Budget Accommodation in Paris
+How to Find Cheap Hotels in Paris

-We stayed in a cute AirBnB apartment near the city center.
+We stayed in a super cute AirBnB apartment near the city center.
 Paris has 20 arrondissements (neighborhoods) and the smaller the number the closer you are to the city center.
 I highly recommend staying inside of the 20 arrondissements because venturing outside of it can get a little costly.
 Save money on your stay by signing up here and saving $40 instantly on your airbnb stay!